 This dog breed is known to bite their own owners, and it doesn’t help that they have extremely powerful jaws.
 As you have probably already guessed, the Tosa Inu is not a family pet and will not do well when there are children around.
 It will take many years to breed out all the bad trains that have led it to be the breed it is today.

 This mean looking dog was originally bred to be a hunting companion to avid hunters, and because of their strength, Cane Corso was great at catching mountain lions and boar.

 This breed is one of the most dangerous dogs because they have a high prey drive and will be well suited with someone who is extremely well familiar with the breed and understands how to train and keep them.
 Nowadays, they're also becoming more popular as good police dogs.

 The Cane Corso is not a good dog to own when you have kids in the family due their unruly and rambunctious nature.
 They've never been knows as great with kids, and they need training from a very early age, and have to be socialized from puppyhood too.

+Any dog with wolf in their name will most certainly bring forth challenges and assumptions about that breed.
 There are several wolf like dog breeds, but one in particular is simply called Wolfdog.
 It has a high prey drive, and therefore needs to be exercised every single day to keep them from getting bored and becoming very aggressive and attacking other animals.
 Because of its large size, this breed can knock over children and even small adults when in bad mood.